learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/OpenShift.md

 -	**Container Orchestration**: It uses Kubernetes to automate the deployment, scaling, and management of containers.
 These features allow developers to focus on application code rather than infrastructure.

--	**Developer**:  It provides several features that enhances development process by provided a user-friendly UI that allows developers to manage application, resources, and pod health.
+-	**Developer**:  It provides several features that enhances development process by providing a user-friendly UI that allows developers to manage application, resources, and pod health.
 Additionally, it includes Source-to-Image (S2I) a tool which simplifies building and deploying container images from source code.

 -	**Operator**: This is a key feature that distinguishes OpenShift from Kubernetes.
 Operators are a method for packaging and running Kubernetes applications.
 It greatly simplifies installation, updates, and management.
 In essence, it automates the entire lifecycle management process.